 Let’s be honest, you’re in paid search marketing.
 Running a PPC campaign to find new clients is what you do…

 Is it the best way to find yourself new clients?
 Again, that depends.

 If you’re targeting SMEs, especially those with small decision-making hierarchies, the answer is probably yes.

 But, if you’re aiming for larger corporate accounts or brands, you will most likely need to focus on direct selling or accounts-based marketing techniques.

 As a digital marketing agency, it’s important to be aware of the issue of click fraud on programmatic marketing channels.
 The problem of fake clicks on your paid ads is a growing problem and one that can be fixed easily by using fraud prevention software such as ClickCease.

-If you’re targeting your own clients using pay per click, try the free trial of ClickCease to see for yourself the volume of invalid clicks out there.
+If you’re targeting your own clients using PPC, try the free trial of ClickCease to see for yourself the volume of invalid clicks out there.

-You might find someone who knows their ads could do better, or who feels like they’ve bitten off more than they can chew.
+You might find someone who knows their ads could do better or feels like they’ve bitten off more than they can chew.

 But done right, this can be an effective source of new clients.